microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/inactiveserverlessfunctionfinding-get.md

 ---
 title: "Get inactiveServerlessFunctionFinding"
-description: "Read the properties and relationships of an inactiveServerlessFunctionFinding object."
+description: "Read the properties and relationships of inactive serverless functions in your AWS, Azure, and GCP environments.."
 author: "ashyasingh"
 ms.localizationpriority: medium
 ms.prod: "multicloud-permissions-management"